-This March at CCCC in Pittsburgh, PA, Professors Cris Elder and Beth Davila celebrated the publication of their recent collection Defining, Locating, and Addressing Bullying in the WPA Workplacefrom Utah State University Press.
+This March at CCCC in Pittsburgh, PA, Cris Elder and Beth Davila celebrated the publication of their recent collection Defining, Locating, and Addressing Bullying in the WPA Workplacefrom Utah State University Press.

 (from the back cover) Defining, Locating, and Addressing Bullying in the WPA Workplace is the first volume to take up the issue of bullying in writing programs.
 Contributors to this collection share their personal stories and analyze varieties of collegial malevolence they have experienced as WPAs with consequences in emotional, mental, and physical health and in personal and institutional economies.